dojo/docs/quickstart/events.rst

 Topic Based Events
 ==================

-In addition to the simple event system created by :ref:`dojo.connect <dojo/connect>`, dojo offers support for anonymous publication and subscription of objects, via :ref:`dojo.publish <dojo/publish>` and :ref:`dojo.subcribe <dojo/subscribe>`.
+In addition to the simple event system created by :ref:`dojo.connect <dojo/connect>`, dojo offers support for anonymous publication and subscription of objects, via :ref:`dojo.publish <dojo/publish>` and :ref:`dojo.subscribe <dojo/subscribe>`.
 These methods allow a function to broadcast objects to any other function that has subscribed.
 This is dojo's topic system, and it makes it very easy to allow separate components to communicate without explicit knowledge of one another's internals.  :ref:`dojo.publish <dojo/publish>` calls any functions that are connected to the topic via :ref:`dojo.subcribe <dojo/subscribe>`, passing to those subscribed functions arguments that are published (see syntax for details).
-As one might expect, :ref:`dojo.unsubcribe <dojo/unsubscribe>` will cause a previously subscribed function to no longer be called when :ref:`dojo.publish <dojo/publish>` is called in the future
+As one might expect, :ref:`dojo.unsubscribe <dojo/unsubscribe>` will cause a previously subscribed function to no longer be called when :ref:`dojo.publish <dojo/publish>` is called in the future

 How does it work?
 -----------------